addozhang/obsidian-image-upload-toolkit/README.md

-# Obsidian Publish
+# Obsidian Image Upload Toolkit

-This plugin cloud upload all local images embedded in markdown to specified remote image store (support [imgur](https://imgur.com) only, currently) and export markdown with image urls to clipboard directly.
+This plugin cloud upload all local images embedded in markdown to specified remote image store (support [imgur](https://imgur.com) and [AliYun OSS](https://www.alibabacloud.com/product/object-storage-service), currently) and export markdown with image urls to clipboard directly.
 The origin markdown in vault is still using local images.

 It will be help for publishing to the static site such [GitHub pages](https://pages.github.com).